Pierre Gustave Toutant Beauregard

 Beauregard quickly organizes the defenses of the harbor and sends messengers to the Major Robert Anderson US Army ~ Commander of Federal Forces in Charleston Harbor ~ to surrender all Federal forts with a guarantee of safe passages for United States troops out of South Carolina.
 The offer is rejected.

-As the U. S. Navy Battle Group approaches South Carolina on the 12th of April, 1861, Beauregard orders the shot that opened the War Between the States.
+As the U. S. Navy Battle Group approaches South Carolina on the 12th of April, 1861, Beauregard orders the shot that opened the War for Southern Independence.

 Assault on Ft.
 Sumter